Tloz/MurderMaker/Specs MPF.md

 __v0.2__
 Version 0.2 supports investigations.

-__v0.23__
+__v0.21__
+Version 0.21 adds a few facultatives data in MPF Table (contact, legal, made by).

+__v0.22__
-Version 0.23 sets precisely duration format.
+Version 0.22 sets precisely duration format.

-__v0.3__
+__v1.0__
-Version 0.3 adds support of scenario events and investigation reports.
+Version 1.0 adds support of scenario events and investigation reports.

-__v0.4__
+__v2.0__
+Version 2.0 adds support of various rulesets.

+__v3.0__
-Version 0.4 will support user scripts.
+Version 3.0 will support user scripts.
 This needs a lot of work, and needs to be clearly defined.